 In December of 2015, GASB issued Statement No. 78, Pensions provided through Certain Multiple-Employer Defined Benefit Pension Plans.
 This Statement amends the scope and applicability of Statement 68 to exclude pensions provided to employees of state or local governmental employers through a cost-sharing multiple-employer defined benefit pension plan that (1) is not a state or local governmental pension plan, (2) is used to provide defined benefit pensions both to employees of state or local governmental employers and to employees of employers that are not state or local governmental employers, and (3) has no predominant state or local governmental employer (either individually or collectively with other state or local governmental employers that provide pensions through the pension plan).
 This Statement establishes requirements for recognition and measurement of pension expense, expenditures, and liabilities; note disclosures; and required supplementary information for pensions that have the characteristics described above.
 Statement No. 78 is effective for periods beginning after December 15, 2015.
-The City has elected not to early implement GASB No. 78 and has not determined its effect on the City's financial statements.
+Currently, this Statement has no effect on the City's financial statements.